Wolfgang Gurlitt: The Postwar Era

 After the Second World War Wolfgang Gurlitt remained in Austria - possibly to avoid his past catching up with him.
 In 1946 he was involved already in negotiations about a gallery of modern art in Linz.
 A majority of the exhibits were to originate from Gurlitt's collection, with artistic direction being entrusted to Gurlitt himself.
 There was a provisional opening in 1947, with the actual opening taking place in 1948.

 Gurlitt organised exciting exhibitions; first he presented the work of Kubins, and following this a Kokoschka exhibition.
 In 1952 there was a notable exhibition of graphic art under the motto "No More War!".

 Gurlitt also profited in Austria from his skilful dealings with the occupying powers.
 Already in 1946 he changed citizenship.
 He received travel and transportation facilities as well as rapid access to his bank accounts which had at first been closed.

 Despite numerous conflicts with the trustees of the museum Gurlitt was by January 1956 director of the new gallery in Linz.
 Again the outcome was major financial difficulties.
-This may have been the major reason that the major part of the Gurlitt collection was transferred in 1953 to the city of Linz.
+This may have been the primary reason that the greater part of the Gurlitt collection was transferred in 1953 to the city of Linz.
 However, the provenance of many of the works was uncertain, which made them worth less in the negotiations.
 Further discrepancies - Gurlitt did not separate his interests as collection director and art dealer clearly enough - finally led to him being asked to resign and his name being removed from the Gallery name (at that time, New Gallery of the City of Linz, Wolfgang Gurlitt Museum).
 Three years later however he went to court to have the old name restored.

 The composer Manfred Gurlitt was his stepbrother, and was a cousin of the musicologist Wilibald Gurlitt.